In the three maps above: Note the congruency between economic freedom and personal wealth. Let’s find the connection.

 Prelude: My purpose in writing about Work the System methodology is not to convince you to see things my way.
 It’s to illustrate another way of navigating life.
 In my writing, what I conclude about places, things and people is of secondary importance.
 I use these real-life scenarios only to illustrate what is of primary importance: a simple and mechanical life-perspective that can enormously improve your existence in the areas of money, freedom and personal peace.
 This perspective is a different way of getting through the day, moment-to-moment; a “systems mindset” that anyone can immediately and permanently internalize.
 What is it?
 It’s the visceral certainty that life is not an unpredictable, swirling sea of sights, sounds, people and events, but instead a collection of logical independent systems, 99.9% of which work just fine.
 From this vision, everything changes.
 So don’t get overly caught up with my opinions and conclusions!
 Instead, focus on the systems mindset thread that leads me to these opinions and conclusions.

 Setting things up.
 I’m going to spend most of this post setting up my hypothesis.
 Then I’ll draw conclusions at the end, all the while explaining the systems mindset perspective.
 Note that it’s not my job to please all my readers.
 I can’t apply the systems mindset to economics or government without coming to some real-world opinions.
 As I beat-to-death in my book, Work the System, the “systems mindset” is divorced from religion, politics and those things which must be taken on faith.
 It’s simple mechanics.
 But because of this particular topic, I can’t avoid testing political sensibilities and so I expect robust reader-flak in the comments section.
-That’s fine, but before unleashing understand my positions are mechanical observations, not ideological read-off-the-menu talking points.
+That’s fine, but before unleashing understand that my positions are mechanical observations, not ideological read-off-the-menu talking points.
 If my conclusions don’t agree with your conclusions, that doesn’t make either of us fools.
 If you dispute my points, I challenge you to come back at me in the systems mindset context, rather than the run-of-the-mill ideological rant.
-I’ll remind you of this again at the end of the post.
+I’ll remind you of this at the end of the post.

 Comparative Economies.
 Let’s use the United States as an example of a free market economy.
 (Is the U.S. the “best” example of economic freedom?
 Probably not.
 Try Hong Kong, Singapore, Australia, Ireland and New Zealand.)
 Per Wikipedia, a free market is “a market without economic intervention and regulation by government.”
 Capitalistic, this economic system is dominated by the “private sector,” with citizens able to earn and keep profits according to their own success.
 Also, production is mostly owned by individuals rather than the government.
 The opposite economy is a redistribution-of-wealth, planned or “command-and-control” economy, “in which the central government makes all decisions on the production and consumption of goods and services.”
 Any profits are, one way or the other, channeled to the state.
 The state also owns production including control and sale of natural resources.
 North Korea is my example.
 The private sector in North Korea is tiny with much of it operating underground, circumventing the dominant state-controlled economic system.
 Lovely.